AndyMDH/AndyMDH/README.md

 🔭 I’m currently working at Springer Nature AI Lab.

-I'm originally from Canada and I've lived in Vietnam, the UK, and the Netherlands.

 ⚡In my spare time, you can catch me developing personal projects, cycling around Amsterdam, playing squash, exploring countries, cooking new food recipes, but always learning new things.

 <!--